AI functions#

 Configuration#

 Because the AI functions require an external LLM service, they are not available by default.
-To enable them, you must configure a catalog properties file to register the functions invoking the configured LLM under the specified catalog name.
+To enable them, you must configure a catalog properties file to register the functions invoking the configured LLM with the specified catalog name.

 Create a catalog properties file etc/catalog/llm.properties that references the ai connector: